Marketing (MKTG)

 Fall Only.

 MKTG 297.
 Internship.
-1 Credit.
+1-6 Credits.

 Supervised practical experience in an organization or activity appropriate to a student's career and educational interests.
 Internships are supervised by faculty members and require periodic student/faculty meetings.
 Course is repeatable for credit; may be taken 3 times for a total of 6 credits.
+This course has been identified as a Cofrin School of Business High Impact Practice (HIP) course.
+HIPs are rigorous courses that include engaging teaching methods such as regular feedback, peer and faculty interaction, structured reflection, and application of knowledge.

 MKTG 298.
 Independent Study.
 1-4 Credits.